apache/cordova-docs/www/docs/en/edge/plugin_ref/spec.md

 ### _framework_ for Windows

-The Windows platform supports three additional attributes (all optional) to refine when the framework should be included:
+The Windows platform supports four additional attributes (all optional) to refine when the framework should be included and to adjust target location:

     <framework src="path/to/project/LibProj.csproj" custom="true" type="projectReference"/>